Day 19 of the zero waste challenge

 - You have a shampoo bar.

 If you do have any or all of those items already, you should give yourself a pat on the shoulder.
 You are mastering the zero waste lifestyle.

 If you haven’t already, go and got a reusable bottle and a stainless steel food container.
 Now is the time.
 They can save you a lot of trouble from microplastic in your water to food waste in the restaurant.

 Since I am a man, I don’t necessarily want to carry a handbag/manbag with me.
 I have a Geiger rig backpack with me most of the time.

 Now, this is a hydration backpack that I use with a water filter installed.
-Just so that I can use water from the river and be sure it doesn’t have any contaminants in it.
+I can use water from the river and be sure it doesn’t have any contaminants in it.

 In my backpack/zero waste kit I have: